Apple likely to invoke free-speech rights in encryption fight

-NEW YORK/SAN FRANCISCO (Reuters) - Apple Inc (AAPL.O) will likely seek to invoke the United States’ protections of free speech as one of its key legal arguments in trying to block an order to help unlock the encrypted iPhone of one of the San Bernardino shooters, lawyers with expertise in the subject said this week.
+NEW YORK/SAN FRANCISCO, Feb 18 (Reuters) - Apple Inc will likely seek to invoke the United States’ protections of free speech as one of its key legal arguments in trying to block an order to help unlock the encrypted iPhone of one of the San Bernardino shooters, lawyers with expertise in the subject said this week.

-The company on Thursday was granted three additional days by the court to file a response to the order.
-Apple will now have until Feb.
-26 to send a reply, a person familiar with matter told Reuters.

 The tech giant and the Obama administration are on track for a major collision over computer security and encryption after a federal magistrate judge in Los Angeles handed down an order on Tuesday requiring Apple to provide specific software and technical assistance to investigators.

-Apple Chief Executive Tim Cook called the request from the Federal Bureau of Investigation unprecedented.
-Other tech giants such as Facebook Inc (FB.O), Twitter Inc (TWTR.N) and Alphabet Inc’s (GOOGL.O) Google have rallied to support Apple.
+Apple Chief Executive Officer Tim Cook called the request from the Federal Bureau of Investigation unprecedented.

 Apple has retained two prominent, free-speech lawyers to do battle with the government, according to court papers: Theodore Olson, who won the political-speech case Citizens United v.
 Federal Election Commission in 2010, and Theodore Boutrous, who frequently represents media organizations.